Hüseyin Cahit Yalçın

-Hüseyin Cahit Yalçın (7 December 1874 – 18 October 1957) was a prominent Turkish theorist, writer and politician.
-He is famous for being a dissident journalist, who has been put on trial and punished due to his columns.
-His publications defending the idea of a homogenous nation became popular within the Party of Union and Progress.
+Hüseyin Cahit Yalçın (7 December 1874 – 18 October 1957) was a prominent Turkish theorist, writer, and politician.
+He is famous for having been a dissident journalist, who was put on trial and punished due to his political newspaper columns.
+His publications defending the idea of a homogenous nation became popular within the Committee of Union and Progress.

 Biography

 Hüseyin Cahit was born in 1874 in Balıkesir.
 He was a graduate of Vefa High School, Istanbul.

 He started his literary life by writing stories, novels and prose poems.
 He later wrote on journalism, criticism and translation.
 He also wrote satirical poems under the pseudonym Hemrah.
 He is one of the most important figures of the Edebiyat-ı Cedide (New Literary Movement).
-After the Second Constitutional Era, he helped Tevfik Fikret and Hüseyin Kazım to publish the Tanin newspaper, as it was put into political life.
-By the time he started his political career and joined the Union and Progress Party.
-He was selected to Ottoman Parliament (Meclis-i Mebusan) in 1908 and served until 1912.
+After the Second Constitutional Era, he helped Tevfik Fikret and Hüseyin Kâzım to publish the Tanin newspaper, as it was put into political life.
+He started his political career and joined the Committee of Union and Progress.
+He was elected to Ottoman Parliament (Meclis-i Mebusan) in 1908 and served until 1912.
 Between 1908 and 1911, he wrote for Tanin, in which he opposed a German influence on the Ottoman Empire.

-He escaped to Romania during 31 March Incident since rebels had decided to kill him but they murdered Mehmet Aslan Bey instead.
-After the suppression of the riots, he returned to Istanbul.
+He escaped to Romania during the 31 March Incident since the rebels had hoped to kill him, but they confused Mehmet Aslan Bey for him and murdered him instead.
+After the suppression of the uprising, he returned to Istanbul.

 In 1911, he started working at Ottoman Public Debt Administration.
-However, he had to leave Istanbul again in 1912 and moved to Wien as his journal Tanin was closed due to his opposing views.
-He came back to Istanbul only after 1913 Ottoman coup d'état.
+However, he had to leave Istanbul again in 1912 and moved to Vienna as his journal Tanin was closed due to his opposing views, due to the 1912 coup d'état.
+He returned to Istanbul only after the 1913 Ottoman coup d'état.
 Even though he was opposed German influence in the past, he joined the German-Turkish Association which would support the cultural and economic exchange between the two empires in 1915.

-After the First World War, Huseyin Cahit was exiled to Malta and stayed there until 1922.
-Right after his return he started a newspaper called Renin but after a while renamed it as Tanin.
-He supported Mustafa Kemal and Turkish Independence War in his articles.
-However, he contradicted Ankara Government soon due to abolition of sultanate and the caliphate.
+After the defeat of the Ottoman Empire in the First World War, Hüseyin Cahit was exiled to Malta by the British authorities and kept there until 1922.
+Right after his return, he started a newspaper called Renin but after a while renamed it as Tanin.
+He supported Mustafa Kemal (Atatürk) and the Turkish War of Independence in his articles.
+However, he soon opposed the Ankara Government due to the abolition of the sultanate and the caliphate.